Choosing the Best Veneers for Your Smile

 Who Can Have Porcelain Veneers?

-If your teeth are generally in good condition and you don’t have any signs of tooth decay or other dental problems like gum disease, you will most likely be a good candidate for porcelain veneers.
-The treatment to have porcelain veneers is minimally invasive, but your teeth need to be strong and healthy, and they shouldn’t have very large fillings, and their overall structure should be largely intact.
+If your teeth are in good condition and you don’t have any signs of tooth decay or other dental problems like gum disease, you are a good candidate for porcelain veneers.
+The treatment is minimally invasive, but you need to have strong and healthy teeth.
+You shouldn’t have very large fillings, and the overall structure should be largely intact.

-Teeth that are more badly damaged by trauma or which perhaps have large fillings or significant tooth decay might benefit from different dental restorations, for example, porcelain crowns that cover the entire tooth.
-Porcelain crowns provide far more protection for a severely damaged tooth, restoring its strength, structure, size, and appearance.
+Teeth that are more badly damaged by trauma, have large fillings, or significant tooth decay might benefit from different dental restorations.
+Porcelain crowns that cover the entire tooth may be beneficial for more damaged teeth.
+Porcelain crowns provide far more protection and restore teeth’s strength, structure, size, and appearance.

-To discover if porcelain veneers are one possible solution, it’s best to visit your cosmetic dentist Dr. Umanoff and find out for sure.
-They can assess the overall condition of your teeth and will discuss your aims and desires for treatment before recommending the most suitable options to provide you with the smile of your dreams.
+To discover if porcelain veneers are a possible solution, it’s best to visit your cosmetic dentist Dr. Umanoff.
+He can assess the overall condition of your teeth and will discuss your aims and desires for treatment.
+He then recommends the most suitable options to provide you with the smile of your dreams.
 If your treatment plan does include veneers, the process is very straightforward.

 What is the Difference Between Veneers and Lumineers?

-Lumineers are also veneers, but the way they are made and fitted is quite different, and they are made from a different material too.
+Lumineers are also veneers.
+But the way they are made and fitted is quite different.
+They are also made from different materials.
 Although they are still made from porcelain, Lumineer porcelain is stronger and more translucent.

-One of the most important things about Lumineers is their thickness as they are ultra-thin.
+Lumineers are ultra-thin.
 Whereas ordinary porcelain veneers are approximately 0.5 – 0.7 mm in thickness, Lumineers are approximately 0.1 – 0.2 mm in thickness.
-Those few millimeters can make all the difference to the way these veneers are fitted.
+Those few millimeters can make all the difference in the way veneers are fitted.
 Unlike ordinary veneers where a minimal amount of tooth structure must be removed, Lumineers can often be fitted straight over your natural teeth.

 They can even be fitted over aging crowns and bridges, rejuvenating their appearance.
 Just like ordinary veneers, Lumineers cannot become stained or discolored.

-The next stages to take a detailed impression of your teeth, alongside photos and sometimes x-rays.
-All this information is sent to the dental laboratory who will make your Lumineers.
+The next step is taking a detailed impression of your teeth.
+This involves photos and sometimes x-rays.
+All this information is sent to the dental laboratory that will make your Lumineers.
 That is it!
-There is no need for local anesthesia, and no need for the dentist to reshape your teeth or to place temporary veneers.
+There is no need for local anesthesia and no need for the dentist to reshape your teeth or to place temporary veneers.

-During your next visit, your Lumineers will be ready to try in and can be permanently bonded onto your teeth.
-The bonding process requires Dr. Umanoff or your local dentist to lightly etch your teeth, slightly roughening the tooth surface, which creates a better bond with the Lumineer.
+During your next visit, your Lumineers will be ready to try on and can be permanently bonded onto your teeth.
+The bonding process requires Dr. Umanoff or your local dentist to lightly etch your teeth.
+He slightly roughens the tooth surface, which creates a strong bond with the Lumineer.
 Now all you need do is to enjoy your new smile.

-It’s also worth talking about the potential longevity of Lumineers, as some people who have received this treatment have been enjoying their Lumineers for twenty years.
+It’s also worth talking about the potential longevity of Lumineers.
+Some people who have this treatment have been enjoying their Lumineers for twenty years.
 Although they are slightly more expensive compared with conventional dental veneers, they can be more cost-effective in the longer term.

-Not everybody is suitable for porcelain veneers, and Lumineers work best in specific situations, but now you know a bit more about both these options, you can discuss them more fully with Dr. Umanoff or your nearby dentist.
+Not everybody is suitable for porcelain veneers, and Lumineers work best in specific situations.
+Now that you know a bit more about both these options, you can discuss them more fully with Dr. Umanoff or your nearby dentist.